NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 ## The configure files

-It is convenient to define input variables, including external input data, in a configure file, instead of hard-coding them in the Snakfile.
+It is convenient to define input variables, including external input data, in a configure file, instead of hard-coding them in the Snakefile.
 There are two variants of config files.

 ### _Standard_ configure files in yaml or json format

-The _standard_ configure files can be in yaml-format or json format.
-An advantage of the yaml format is that it is quite similar to the directive syntax in snakemake; a really annoying drawback is that indentations _must be as spaces and not as ASCII tab-characters_.
+The _standard_ configure files can be in _yaml-format_ or _json-format_.
+An advantage of the _yaml-format_ is that it is quite similar to the directive syntax in snakemake; a really _annoying_ drawback is that indentations _must be as spaces and not as ASCII tab-characters_.
 However, many (but not all) text editors handles this `tabs-as-spaces` requirement quite well;
 that is, when you hit the tab-key it will insert a sequence of spaces instead of the ASCII tab character ([Atom](https://github.com/atom/atom]) and [Sublime](https://www.sublimetext.com) are quite easy, "free", multi-platform editors that can be set to handle this issue).
-The json format is more strongly typed; it uses brackets and commas instead of indentations and requires all strings to be quoted; also, it does not ¨ support comments.
+The _json-format_ is more strongly typed; it uses brackets and commas instead of indentations and requires all strings to be quoted; also, it does not support comments.

 - yaml example